wojnosystems/civicrm-wp-docker/README.md

 Build a CiviCRM+Wordpress site using a self-contained docker image.

+# After deploying

+Once you've deployed the container, you need to activate CiviCRM.
+This has to be done via the interface after a working instance of Wordpress is running.

+See the `example` folder for the instructions on how to get started.

 # Commentary

 The wordpress Docker hub images are a mess, to put it gently.
 They do strange and bad things.